Biconjugate gradient stabilized method

 In numerical linear algebra, the biconjugate gradient stabilized method, often abbreviated as BiCGSTAB, is an iterative method developed by H. A. van der Vorst for the numerical solution of nonsymmetric linear systems.
 It is a variant of the biconjugate gradient method (BiCG) and has faster and smoother convergence than the original BiCG as well as other variants such as the conjugate gradient squared method (CGS).
 It is a Krylov subspace method.
 Unlike the original BiCG method, it doesn't require multiplication by the transpose of the system matrix.

 Algorithmic steps

 Unpreconditioned BiCGSTAB

+In the following sections, (x,y) = x^{T} y denotes the dot product of vectors.
 To solve a linear system Ax = b, BiCGSTAB starts with an initial guess x_{0} and proceeds as follows: